• Skip to main content

 Ingredients

 You only need a few fresh ingredients to make this simple and easy tomato-cucumber feta salad.
-I usually use garden or Persian cucumbers but on the day of shooting, I only had this pack of snack cucumbers in my kitchen.
+I usually use garden or Persian cucumbers, but I only had this pack of snack cucumbers in my kitchen for this picture.
 Not bad, but I still prefer the others.

 Ingredients for the summer feta salad in a platter.